codecrafting-io/AdvancedPathTracingCP2077/README.md

     end)
 ```

-You can also check the mod settings through `AdvancedPathTracing.settings`, which returns a table like this:
+You can also check the mod loaded settings through `AdvancedPathTracing.settings`, which returns a table like this:

 ```lua
 {